ajitkarwal/git-vscode-demo/readme.md

-#learning git in vsCode ...
+# learning git in vsCode ...

-Second set of chnages...
+#Second set of chnages...

-Third set of changes
+- Third set of changes

-This line is written directly on remote branch to get pulled to local branch
+- This line is written directly on remote branch to get pulled to local branch

+- this edit is in "my_first_branch